bitcoin/bips/bip-p2wots.md

 ## **---Motivation---**
 Bitcoin's quantum vulnerability is well understood.
-Shor's algorithm computes the discrete logaritm of a secp256k1 public key in polynomial time on a cryptographically relevent quantum computer.
+Shor's algorithm computes the discrete logaritm of a secp256k1 public key in polynomial time on a cryptographically relevant quantum computer.
 Every existing Bitcoin output type exposes an elliptic curve key.
 The quantum narritive also creates fear about Bitcoin that prevents more value from flowing into the world's best safe haven asset.
 The demand for a viable light weight post quantum signing scheme on Bitcoin is high.
 A more private, quantum-secure,